VinayakMokashi/genai-setup/README.md

-# GenAI Course — Setup
+# GenAI Setup

-This folder contains the initial setup for the GenAI course, including a Groq API connection test and a simple Gradio chatbot powered by LLaMA.
+A Groq API connection test and a simple Gradio chatbot powered by LLaMA.

 ## Prerequisites